Improving Web Site Accessibility

 Screen Resolutions

-The ideal screen resolution to view this site is 1024x768.
-At 800x600 the site's logo graphic and menu buttons appear slightly too big.
-This web site was designed to cater to the majority of viewers who use a screen resolution between 800x600 and 1024x768.
+The ideal screen resolution to view this site is at least 1024x768.
+This web site is designed to cater to the majority of viewers who use a screen resolution over 1024x768.
 The smaller displays will look better with the smaller fonts, while the larger displays do better with the larger fonts.

-Anybody having trouble viewing this site should seriously consider upgrading to one of the following FREE web browsers.
-To see how your web browser measures up, check out the sample test web page.
-Internet Explorer users might consider using an alternative web browser because the latest version of Netscape, Opera, and Mozilla support Text Font Zooming.
+Anybody having trouble viewing this site should seriously consider upgrading to one of the following FREE Web browsers.
+Internet Explorer users might consider using an alternative Web browser because the latest version of Netscape, Opera, and Mozilla support Text Font Zooming.

 • Internet Explorer for Windows